-What Are “Damages” in a Personal Injury Case?
+What Are “Damages” In A Personal Injury Case?

 When an injury occurs and a personal injury case is brought then the person suing the “plaintiff” is seeking to be compensated for his or her damages from the “defendant” who is the person or company being sued.

-Damages may include three (3) different and distinct categories or types of damages.
-They are: lost earnings, health care costs and payment for pain and suffering.
+Damages may include three different and distinct categories or types of damages.
+They are lost earnings, health care costs and payment for pain and suffering.
 The damages awarded may include both past and future damages.
 The final determination of the actual amount of the award for damages is arrived at by either a jury reaching a verdict after a jury trial or by negotiations between the parties at any time while the case is pending, from the day it is filed until the jury reaches a verdict.
 The “parties” refers to the plaintiff and the defendant(s).

-For computing what the amount of a fair settlement should be all the parties will always consider the age and the life expectancy of the person who was injured as well as what is called the “work life expectancy” or, how long would that person have worked before they retired if they were not injured.
+For computing what the amount of a fair settlement should be, all the parties will always consider the age and the life expectancy of the person who was injured as well as what is called the “work-life expectancy” or, how long would that person have worked before they retired if they were not injured.
 These numbers are easily obtained from various statistics and charts that the court accepts as reliable.

 Each item of damages is then computed taking various factors into consideration.
-For lost earnings determining the amount for the past lost wages is simply a matter of math: how much was the person earning and for how long were they he out of work?
+For lost earnings determining the amount for the past lost wages is simply a matter of math: how much was the person earning and for how long was he out of work?
 However, if the injured person has not worked since the date of the accident until the date of the settlement or verdict then computing their future loss of earnings becomes more complicated and often requires the assistance of various experts.

-First the medical experts need to predict what they believe the future holds for this person.
+First, the medical experts need to predict what they believe the future holds for this person.
 If the person has not worked for the past one or two years will they ever go back to work?
 Assuming that the medical experts are of the opinion that the person is permanently disabled and will never go back to any type of work then an economist is hired to compute the dollar numbers of the projected future loss of earnings taking into consideration factors such as raises, promotions, pensions, benefits, interest rates and inflation.